willclarktech/anthropology-research-token/README.md

 ```

 You can of course use whichever testnet and service provider you choose.
 Just update `truffle-config.js` and the `console:test`/`migrate:test` npm scripts accordingly.

+### Mainnet

+There is a truffle configuration for deploying to the Ethereum Mainnet in a similar fashion to deploying to Rinkeby.
+However, the contract was actually deployed via [Remix](https://remix.ethereum.org/) using the flattened contract which can be found in `./deployment/AnthropologyResearchToken.sol`.